sitiporn/DebiasNeuro-components/README.md

 -  [x] traning main model with reweighted loss on canidate parameters and plot losses
 -  [x] uncomment load intitial partition parameters
 -  [x] write tester to check parameters which are candidate-only weights to optimize
--  [ ] Custom Auto gradients to perform specific value brackpropagation
+-  [x] Custom Auto gradients to perform specific value brackpropagation
--  [ ] Train BERT model on MNLI dataset on Candidate parameters
+-  [ ] Train model to debias on candidate parameters using training set
+-  [ ] Perform gradient reversal
 -  [ ] perform EDA on MNNLI-matched set to select both a1 and a2 samples
+-

 ## General Tackles